Table of contents

 Nontechnical people who deal with developers on a regular basis almost universally hold the opinion that we are prima donnas at best and crybabies at worst.
 Don’t reinforce this stereotype with anger and impatience.

-- The only constant in the world is change.
+6th Commandment: The only constant in the world is change.

 Be open to it and accept it with a smile.
 Look at each change to your requirements, platform, or tool as a new challenge, not as some serious inconvenience to be fought.

-- The only true authority stems from knowledge, not from position.
+7th Commandment: The only true authority stems from knowledge, not from position.

 Knowledge engenders authority, and authority engenders respect — so if you want respect in an egoless environment, cultivate knowledge.

-- You can never go wrong with having a thirst to constantly grow your knowledge.
+Personal Reflection: I’ve learned that you can never go wrong with having a thirst to constantly grow your knowledge.

-- Fight for what you believe, but gracefully accept defeat.
+8th Commandment: Fight for what you believe, but gracefully accept defeat.

 Understand that sometimes your ideas will be overruled.
 Even if you do turn out to be right, don’t take revenge or say, “I told you so” more than a few times at most, and don’t make your dearly departed idea a martyr or rallying cry.

-- Those days can be very hard to get through but then again they are usually the days you learn and grow the most.
+Personal Reflection: Those days can be very hard to get through but then again they are usually the days you learn and grow the most.

-- Don’t be “the guy in the room.”
+9th Commandment: Don’t be the guy in the room.

-Don’t be the guy coding in the dark office emerging only to buy cola.
+Please do not be the guy coding in the dark office emerging only to buy cola.
 The guy in the room is out of touch, out of sight, and out of control and has no place in an open, collaborative environment.

-- Critique code instead of people
+10th Commandment: Critique code instead of people.